wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative Editor to create your posts or pages amazingly easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

->Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an easy and powerful feature to create better responsive content!
+>Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an innovative, easy and powerful feature to create better responsive content!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]